ml4scisoc/ml4scisoc.github.io/about.md

 ## Prerequisites

 To be successful in this class students should have:
-- past experience with machine
+- past experience with machine learning
 - basic programming skills
 - familiarity with concepts in probability, linear algebra, and calculus that appear in ML